-Multiple births - if the final place at the School is offered to a twin/triplet etc. and the remaining sibling(s) would ordinarily be refused a place, the Governors will offer places to the remaining sibling(s).
-It is not the Governors policy to separate twins/triplets etc. even when their admission would breach infant class size legislation.
+Multiple births: if the final place at the School is offered to a twin/triplet or other multiple birth and the remaining sibling(s) would ordinarily be refused a place, places will be offered to the remaining sibling(s).

 Shared Responsibility: Where a child lives with separated parents who have shared responsibility, each for part of the week, the address at which the child is ordinarily resident will be considered to be the address that the child lives at for most of the week (excluding weekends and school holidays).
-Both parents must provide evidence in writing to confirm the child's living arrangements at the time of application.
+Both parents with shared responsibility must provide evidence in writing to confirm the child's living arrangements at the time of application.
+Where a child lives with each parent for 50% of the time the parents must state on the application form the address at which they wish the child to be considered as ordinarily resident.